GSA/challenges-and-prizes/_historical-challenges/americas-seed-fund-logo-design-competition-for-the-sbirsttr-programs.md

   or material that constitutes copyright or license infringement.
 Your design may not contain any material that is inappropriate, indecent, obscene, hateful, defamatory, or in any way disparaging.
-Your design cannot have been submitted previously in another promotion or contest of any kind.    (b) You understand and agree that if your entry is selected as the winning design, it may be modified or altered by SBA, in its sole discretion, as deemed appropriate or necessary to execute, produce, or distribute the winning design in its final logo format.    (c) The winning contestant will, in consideration of the prize to be awarded, grant to SBA an irrevocable, royalty-free, exclusive worldwide license to reproduce, distribute, copy, display, create derivative works, and publicly post, link to, and share, the winning design or parts thereof, for the purpose of the design competition and for any official SBA, SBIR Program and/or STTR Program purpose.    <strong>9) Publicity Rights:</strong> By registering and entering a submission, each contestant consents to SBA''s and its agents'' use, in perpetuity, of its name, likeness, photograph, voice, opinions, and/or hometown and state information for promotional or informational purposes through any form of media, worldwide, without payment or consideration.    <strong>10) Liability and Insurance Requirements:</strong>
+Your design cannot have been submitted previously in another promotion or contest of any kind.    <br>(b) You understand and agree that if your entry is selected as the winning design, it may be modified or altered by SBA, in its sole discretion, as deemed appropriate or necessary to execute, produce, or distribute the winning design in its final logo format.    <br>(c) The winning contestant will, in consideration of the prize to be awarded, grant to SBA an irrevocable, royalty-free, exclusive worldwide license to reproduce, distribute, copy, display, create derivative works, and publicly post, link to, and share, the winning design or parts thereof, for the purpose of the design competition and for any official SBA, SBIR Program and/or STTR Program purpose.    <strong><br>9) Publicity Rights:</strong> By registering and entering a submission, each contestant consents to SBA''s and its agents'' use, in perpetuity, of its name, likeness, photograph, voice, opinions, and/or hometown and state information for promotional or informational purposes through any form of media, worldwide, without payment or consideration.    <strong><br>10) Liability and Insurance Requirements:</strong>
-  (a) By registering and entering a submission, each contestant agrees to assume any and all risks and waive claims against the Federal Government and its related entities, except in the case of willful misconduct, for any injury, death, damage, or loss of property, revenue, or profits, whether direct, indirect, or consequential, arising from their participation in this competition, whether the injury, death, damage, or loss arises through negligence or otherwise.    (b) By participating in this competition, you agree to indemnify the Federal government against third party claims for damages arising from or related to competition activities.    (c) By registering and entering a submission, each contestant further represents and warrants that it possesses sufficient liability insurance or financial resources to cover claims by a third party for death, bodily injury, or property damage
+  <br>(a) By registering and entering a submission, each contestant agrees to assume
+  any and all risks and waive claims against the Federal Government and its related entities, except in the case of willful misconduct, for any injury, death, damage, or loss of property, revenue, or profits, whether direct, indirect, or consequential, arising from their participation in this competition, whether the injury, death, damage, or loss arises through negligence or otherwise.    <br>(b) By participating in this competition, you agree to indemnify the Federal government against third party claims for damages arising from or related to competition activities.    <br>(c) By registering and entering a submission, each contestant further represents and warrants that it possesses sufficient liability insurance or financial resources to cover claims by a third party for death, bodily injury, or property damage